 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All assumptions are prescribed by Statutes, the LCPR, or the Board of Trustees.
-The assumptions prescribed are based on the experience study dated June 10, 2015.
+The assumptions prescribed are based on the full experience study dated June 10, 2015 and the study of economic assumptions presented to the Board in November, 2017 and approved by the LCPR on February 19, 2018.

-The Allowance for Combined Service Annuity was based on the recommendation of a prior actuary.
-We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment.
+The Allowance for Combined Service Annuity was based on the recommendation of Deloitte Consulting LLP, the actuary for the Legislative Commission on Pensions and Retirement (LCPR).
+We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment so we have relied on Deloitte's findings.

-Investment Return (Long-term Assumed Rate of Return)

-For funding purposes in July 1, 2016 valuation: 8.47% compounded annually to reflect an 8.00% assumption for one (1) year and 8.50% thereafter.

-For GASB 67 purposes: 8.00% for June 30, 2016 measurement date.

-Future post-retirement adjustments

-2.00% per year.

-Once the funded ratio reaches 90% on a market value basis for two consecutive years, the COLA is scheduled by statute to revert back from 2.00% to 2.50%.
-Future assets and liabilities were projected using the 2016 valuation results as a starting point and assuming all actuarial assumptions are met in future years.
-These assumptions include a rate of return on the market value of assets of 8.0% for the next year and 8.5% thereafter.
-Further, there is an assumption that the stabilizer provisions will not be utilized by the Board.
-Based on this methodology, as of July 1, 2016, the increased COLA is not expected to be implemented during the next 40 years, and so we assume it will not occur.
-For the July 1, 2015 valuation, the COLA was expected to increase with the July 1, 2037 valuation.

-Salary Increases

-Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
+Investment l Return 7.50% compounded annually.
+1 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually. increased according to the salary increase table shown in the r Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
 See table of sample rates.

-Payroll Growth

-3.50% per year

-Future Service

-Members are assumed to earn future service at a full-time rate.

-Mortality: Pre-retirement

-RP 2014 white collar employee table, male rates set back 6 years and female rates set back 5 years.
-Generational projection uses the MP-
+Payroll Grow wth 3.00% per year Future Serve ice Members are assumed to earn future service at a full-time rate.
+Mortality: Pre-retirement RP 2014 white collar employee table, male rates set back 6 years and female rates set back 5 years.

-2015 scale.

-Post-retirement

-RP 2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.

 Generational projection uses the MP-2015 scale.

-Post-disability

-RP 2014 disabled retiree mortality, without adjustment

-Age-related rates based on experience; see table of sample rates.
+Post-retirement RP 2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
+Generational projection uses the MP-2015 scale.
+Post-disability RP 2014 disabled retiree mortality, without adjustment Disability Age-related rates based on experience; see table of sample rates.

-Withdrawal Rates vary by service based on actual plan experience, as shown in the rate table.

-Expenses Prior year administrative expenses expressed as percentage of prior year payroll.

-Retirement Age Graded rates beginning at age 55 as shown in rate table.
-Members who have attained the highest assumed retirement age will retire in one year.

-Percentage Married 85% of male members and 65% of female members are assumed to be married.
-Members are assumed to have no children.
+Withdrawal Rates vary by servi rate table. ice based on actual plan experience, as shown in the Expenses Prior year adminis year payroll. strative expenses expressed as percentage of prior Retirement Age ning at age 55 as shown in rate table.
+Members who ghest assumed retirement age will retire in one year.
+Percentage Married pers and 65% of female members are assumed to be are assumed to have no children.
 Age Difference Females two years younger than males.

-Allowance for Combined

-Service Annuity

-Liabilities for active members are increased by 1.40% and liabilities for former members are increased by 4.00% to account for the effect of some Participants being eligible for a Combined Service Annuity.

-Refund of Contributions All employees withdrawing after becoming eligible for a deferred benefit are assumed to take the larger of their contributions accumulated with interest or the value of their deferred benefit.

-Interest on member

-contributions

-Members and former members who are eligible for the money purchase annuity are assumed to receive interest credits equal to the Pre-Retirement interest rate.
-All other members and former members receive the interest crediting rate as specified in statutes.

-Commencement of deferred

-benefits

-Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at unreduced retirement age.

-Form of payment Members are assumed to elect subsidized joint and survivor form of annuity as follows:

-Males: 10.0% elect 50% J&S option

-10.0% elect 75% J&S option 60.0% elect 100% J&S option 20.0% elect Straight Life option

-Females: 13.5% elect 50% J&S option

-6.5% elect 75% J&S option 35.0% elect 100% J&S option 45.0% elect Straight Life option
+Allowance for Combined Service Annuity liabilities for non- ted former members are increased by 7.00% and vested former members are increased by 9.00% to effect of some Participants being eligible for a Annuity.
+Refund of Contributions benefit are assur thdrawing after becoming eligible for a deferred ned to take the larger of their contributions nterest or the value of their deferred benefit.
+Interest on member contributions purchase annuity a Pre-Retirement int mer members who are eligible for the money are assumed to receive interest credits equal to the erest rate.
+All other members and former members crediting rate as specified in statutes.
+Commencement of deferred benefits g deferred annuities (including current terminated s) are assumed to begin receiving benefits at ent age.
+Form of payment Members are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option35.0% elect 100% J&S option45.0% elect Straight Life option Members eligible for deferred annuities (including current terminated